rsalmei/alive-progress/README.md

 ```

 ## Changelog highlights:
+- 1.6.2: new `bar.current()` method; newlines get printed on vanilla Python REPL; bar is truncated to 80 chars on Windows.
 - 1.6.1: fix logging support for python 3.6 and lower; support logging for file; support for wide unicode chars, which use 2 columns but have length 1
 - 1.6.0: soft wrapping support; hiding cursor support; python logging support; exponential smoothing of ETA time series; proper bar title, always visible; enhanced times representation; new `bar.text()` method, to set situational messages at any time, without incrementing position (deprecates 'text' parameter in `bar()`); performance optimizations
 - 1.5.1: fix compatibility with python 2.7 (should be the last one, version 2 is in the works, with python 3 support only)